OpenKM

 OpenKM is a document management system that provides a web interface for managing nonspecific files.
 It has a Free/Libre Community Edition, and a proprietary Enterprise Edition.
 OpenKM includes a content repository, Lucene indexing, and jBPM workflow.
 The OpenKM system was developed using open technology (Java, Tomcat, Lucene, Hibernate, Spring).

+History

 In 2005, two developers involved in open source technologies decided to start an open-source project based on high-level technologies to build a document management system that they chose to call OpenKM.

 At the project's outset, it received the help of Spanish government funds from the PROFIT PROJECT.
 At the end of 2006, the first OpenKM version was released.

 In 2011 and 2012, OpenKM began to expand its markets, translating the application to over 35 languages, allowing the Document Management System to be used worldwide by creating a network of partners.

 In 2017 OpenKM established subsidiaries in France, Germany, Indonesia, Italy, Malaysia, the MENA region, and the USA.
 In 2018 OpenKM Poland in 2019 OpenKM Hungary, OpenKM Serbia, and OpenKM China, and in 2021 OpenKM Russia were incorporated into the OpenKM worldwide network of subsidiaries.